-Texas A&M University tests various aspects of our emergency operations plan on at least an annual basis through table-top exercises, full-scale exercises, continuity exercises, scheduled drills, and tests of the emergency notification system.
-These tests are designed for assessment and evaluation of emergency plans and capabilities and are performed and documented with after action reports in accordance with FEMA's Homeland Security Exercise and Evaluation Program requirements.
-Testing reports and review documentation include a description of the exercise, the date the test was held, and the start and end time of the exercise.
-Tests may be announced or unannounced.
-All table-top, full-scale, and continuity exercises are announced.
-In addition, Environmental Health and Safety manages a robust BEAP which works with facility managers to maintain and test building evacuation procedures annually for facilities on campus through unannounced emergency evacuation drills.
+TAMUG tests various aspects of our emergency response plan on at least an annual basis through table-top exercises, full-scale exercises, and continuity exercises.
+These tests include the TS Kennedy location while docked and are designed for assessment and evaluation of emergency plans and capabilities.
+Tests may be announced or unannounced and are performed and documented with after action reports (follow-though activity) and in accordance with FEMA's Homeland Security Exercise and Evaluation Program requirements.
+The testing reports and review documentation include a description of the exercise, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
+In addition, Environmental Health and Safety manages a Building Evacuation Program which works with Building Emergency Coordinators to maintain and test building evacuation procedures annually for facilities on campus through emergency evacuation drills.